tiongjjyi/tp/docs/team/phiphi-tan.md

   * To be added soon.

 * **Enhancements to existing features**:
-  * **UI Features**: Introduced the course list panel
+  * **UI Enhancement**: Course list panel
-  * Justification: With the enhancements made over the AB3 codebase, the User Interface had to be updated respectively to fit with the new changes and features added.
+    * With the enhancements made over the AB3 codebase, the User Interface had to be updated respectively to fit with the new changes and features added.
-  * Highlights: To be added soon.
+  * **UI Enhancement**: Combined panel sidebar
+    * Provides a sidebar of all courses alongside the view of the particular student list of a selected course The selected course in the side panel is highlighted while the other courses are faded.
+    * The combined panel serves as a direct upgrade to the previous 'Student List' panel by creating a 'sidebar' that allows users to still see summary statistics of other courses while viewing students in a certain course.
+  * **UI Enhancement**: CodeSphere UI Upgrades
+    * User Interface was updated from AB3 to better fit our CodeSphere application (fonts, team logo, icons etc.)
+  * Modified existing test cases and added new tests.

 * **Documentation**:
   * User Guide:
-    * To be added soon.
+    * Added in a Beginner's Tutorial that walked new users through navigating the application and how to use some of the more basic functions in CodeSphere.
   * Developer Guide:
-    * To be added soon.
+    * Updated the DG regarding Storage as CodeSphere introduced a new 'InputStorage' class
+    * Updated and rewrote the portion on User Interface (UI) with new class diagrams as well as in-depth explanations regarding the different UI components that were added in.

 * **Community**:
-  * To be added soon.
+  * Reviewed PRs, and suggested improvements for things like Javadoc style and code quality.
+  * Reported bugs for team CS2103T-W13-3 during PE-D and suggested possible areas of improvements

 * **Tools**:
   * To be added soon.